Alex4386/Typhon/.github/docs/volcano/lava.md

 [<  Return to Typhon Docs](/DOCS.md)
 [<< Return to Volcano Docs](./index.md)

-# Lava: The Molten Heart of Volcanoes
+# Lava

-Lava is the lifeblood of a volcano, defining its shape, behavior, and hazards.
+Lava is the core eruption mechanic of a volcano, defining its shape, behavior, and hazards.
 From the fast-flowing rivers of Hawaii's Kilauea to the thick, slow-moving domes of Mount St. Helens, lava comes in many forms in nature.

 In Typhon, lava isn't just a simple flowing block - it's a dynamic system that mimics real volcanic processes.